-What are FCA's New Marketing Rules on Crypto Incentives in the UK?
+What are the FCA's Marketing Rules on Crypto Incentives in the UK?

 In a significant shift towards greater regulation of the crypto industry, the Financial Conduct Authority (FCA), the UK's financial watchdog, has recently introduced a series of stringent rules for marketing crypto in the UK.